 - What parts are different between a 3.5” and 4.5” DualSport Suspension Systems?
 Can I upgrade easily?

-Between the 3.5” and 4.5” DualSport Suspension Systems, the only differences are the springs, the bump-stops, and the additional shock extension brackets.
+Between the 3.5” and 4.5” DualSport Suspension Systems, the only differences are the springs and the bump-stops.
 All other parts were designed to configure properly for either lift height.
 These are the only components that would need to be upgraded, and all can be purchased as an upgrade kit from AEV.

 - What size tires can I run with each kit (3.5” and 4.5”)?